Menstrual Cups vs. Tampons

 Menstrual Cups: Greater Protection at Night

 I’m sure a lot of people reading this article have been there-getting up at night to change your tampon, pajamas and bed sheets.
 However, with a menstrual cup, particularly a high-capacity one, you can avoid this hassle.
 You won’t have to fumble at night to replace your tampon as period cups are capable of holding a larger amount of fluid, thus giving you better protection.
 Pair it with a reusable cloth pad and you’ll be good to go!

 A menstrual cup forms a suction seal, if properly inserted.
 It means that all your menstrual fluid gets stored into it directly, which decreases the chance of leakage.
 See: Menstrual Cup Insertion and Removal for more details.

-Some women express concern about whether or not menstrual cups cause endometriosis.
-This risk is very minimal and there’s no conclusive evidence leaking the two.
+Some people express concern about whether or not menstrual cups cause endometriosis.
+This risk is very minimal and there’s no conclusive evidence linking the two.
 See this article for more details: Menstrual Cups and Endometriosis.

 Menstrual Cups vs. Tampons: Environmental Considerations

 Tampons give rise to two major issues with respect to the environment – the impact created by their production and their disposal.
 On average, a person is likely to use more than 11,000 sanitary pads or tampons in a lifetime, all of which will end up in the sea or in landfill.